hipay/hipay-docs/hipay-enterprise-sdk-php/4-Installation.md

 ## Autoloading

 For libraries that specify autoload information, Composer generates a vendor/autoload.php file.
-You can simply include this file to get autoloading for free.
+You just need to include this file to get autoloading for free.
 `require __DIR__ . '/vendor/autoload.php';`

 For more information: https://getcomposer.org/doc/01-basic-usage.md#autoloading